ctp-eos/ctp-is-disclosure/CTP Energy Science: Gemini Summary (expanded form - draft).md

   The implications for human nature, the meaning of life, and our place in the cosmos would spark intense ethical and philosophical discussions.

 - **Potential for Unforeseen Challenges:**
-  As with any major technological shift, there would likely be unforeseen challenges and potential risks.
+  As with any major technological shift, there would likely be unforeseen challenges.

 ---